mozart/mozart2/README.MacOS.md

 ### Homebrew cask

-In case you don't have plans to work on Mozart 2, you can simply install it as a compiled binary via [Homebrew cask] (if you have Homebrew installed you're already set up):
+In case you don't have plans to work on Mozart 2 and you have Homebrew already installed, you can simply install it as a compiled binary via [Homebrew cask]:

 ```shell
 brew tap dskecse/tap